-The problem with many workout supplements is that the average athlete may need to buy several of them to accomplish different goals.
-Whether the goal is increased muscle gain, sustained muscle or cutting away fat while retaining muscle, there are many schools of thought as to what type of supplement will work the best.
+The problem with many workout supplements is that the average athlete may need to buy several of them to accomplish all their desired goals.
+Whether the goal is increased muscle gain, sustaining muscle mass, or cutting away fat while retaining muscle; there are many schools of thought as to what type of supplement will work the best.

 What is Citrulline Malate?